briankappgoldstein/new-site/_posts/2018-08-20-javascript-fundamentals-part-1.md

 categories: [javaScript, front end development, professional development]
 ---

 I've lost track of the amount of times I've been embarassed by my lack of JavaScript understanding and I've finally resolved to do something about it.
 I use it all of the time.
 I'm able to do things with it, particularly using jQuery for DOM manipulation.
-But I don't understand it a level I need to.
+But I don't understand it at a level I need to.
 That's cost me a lot of headaches and a few heartbreaks too.

 I'm working my way through a short course on [The Gymnasium](https://thegymnasium.com/) to brush up on my fundamentals before moving on to a popular framework like Vue or React.